Abduliiz/Harmony-Hub/README.md

 I have decided to create a music player application that can play music and read *MP3 files*.
 This application can be used by anybody that loves music or has *MP3 files* like voice recordings or any other audio files that have the *MP3 format*.
-I am really interested in this project because i use a music player daily in my life and i think it would be really cool to create my own to show my friends and family.
+I am really interested in this project because I use a music player daily in my life and I think it would be really cool to create my own to show my friends and family.